Camp FAQs

 Items to leave at home:

-- Mobile phones and any other valuables (iPods, iPads, etc.).
-Please note, mobile phones will be removed and kept safe during camp.
+• Mobile phones and any other valuables (iPods, iPads, etc.).
+Please note, mobile phones will be collected and kept safe during camp.

 Being on the waitlist means we received more applications than available places for camp.
 We actively manage the waitlist and will contact you by phone and email if a place opens up for your child, which can happen as late as the day before camp begins.